Amourspirit/python_ooo_dev_tools/tests/samples/Impress/Append_Slides/README.md

-# Append Slides to existing slide show
+# Impress append Slides to existing slide show

 This example demonstrates how to combine Slide show documents using Impress.